techwraith/scotch/readme.md

 ### Things to Do

-- make sure slugs are unique
+- make the dashboard mobile friendly like the rest of the app
 - allow authors to log out
 - create a way to change blog settings
 - add keyboard shortcuts to the dashboard